cibinjoseph/IITM-Netaccess-Approval/README.md

 # IITM-Netaccess-Approval
-Python code that utilizes the mechanize library for netaccess approval of the IIT Madras network from command line
+Python code that utilizes the mechanize library for netaccess approval of the IIT Madras network from command line.
+This script is aimed at Linux systems.

 ## Usage
 1. To run code, use command `netaccess`